Illegal logging

 What are we doing?

-We support this work by focusing on the role played by the EU and UK at the end of the supply chain: in other words, the market in the EU and UK for illegally logged wood.
-We aim to ensure that the EU and the UK have strong and robust legislation to prevent unscrupulous traders from selling illegally logged wood.
+We supported our partners' efforts by focusing on the role played by the EU and UK at the end of the supply chain: in other words, the market in the EU and UK for illegally logged wood.
+We aimed to ensure that the EU and the UK adopted strong and robust legislation to prevent unscrupulous traders from selling illegally logged wood.

 In April 2010, following lobbying by Progressio, the UK Department for the Environment, Food and Rural Affairs (DEFRA) introduced tough new timber procurement guidelines for the UK public sector.
 These mean that wood imported into the UK to be used by public bodies such as local authorities, schools and hospitals must come from environmentally sustainable sources and have been produced in a socially responsible way – with respect for community tenure and forest management practices, and safeguards for forest workers’ employment rights.